The Yogi Bear Saga.

 I grew up watching Yogi Bear on television so I knew about Yosemite National Park (or I thought I did).
 Then recently for a number of years, Apple began choosing strange names for their operating systems.
 Back in 2014 it was the “Yosemite” operating system, then “El Capitan” and following that “Sierra”.
 A bit of research on what on earth these names meant led to the mountains in Yosemite National Park.
 So when my kids decided we should visit that park, I thought I’d at last see what all the fuss was about and maybe meet Yogi face to face.

-The name “Yosemite” (means “killer” in the Miwok language) and originally referred to the name of a tribe which was driven out of the area by the Mariposa Battalion some time after 1851.
+The name “Yosemite” (apparently means “killer” in the Miwok language) and originally referred to the name of a tribe which was driven out of the area by the Mariposa Battalion some time after 1851.
 Yosemite is full of deep, narrow canyons. and U-shaped valley that attracts over 4 million visitors each year.
 But the winter time is a less crowded but you run the risk of not being able to go everywhere because of the snow.

 Mid Winter Visit.

-Now the time of the year they chose was January so the Yogi idea went out the window because not only would he be hibernating but he actually came from Yellowstone national park.
-We expected the park to be frozen and so we would be limited in what we could do.
+So the time of the year we chose was January.
+The Yogi idea went out the window because not only would he be hibernating but he actually came from Yellowstone national park.
+We expected the park would be frozen and so we would be limited in what we could do.
 But it was exactly the opposite.
-Sure it was cold but the year we went the rains and snow were delayed and all the places we wanted to go were all accessible.
-In addition, with so many visitors each year, the winter season means it is less crowded and we could freely travel to wherever we wanted.
+Sure it was cold but the year we went, the rains and snow were delayed and all the places we wanted to go were still accessible and we could freely travel to wherever we wanted.
 The waterfalls still had water tumbling over them and neither they or the streams were frozen.
-The only issue was my kids found out that bike hire was not possible at that time of the year, presumably because they expected the roads to be covered by snow even though everything looked good.
+The only issue was that my kids found out that bike hire was not possible at that time of the year, presumably because they expected the roads to be covered by snow even though everything looked good.

 How to get there.